arken/ark/CONTRIBUTING.md

-# How to Contribute to the AIT Application
+# How to Contribute to the Ark Application

 If you're looking for a place to start, go to the issues tab after reading this document and help add a new feature or fix a bug.
 If there aren't any issues